Lash Legend: The Meta-Four (2023–2025)

-Legend (right) with her tag team partner Jakara Jackson in April 2025.

 On May 28, 2023, at NXT Battleground, during a British Rounds Rules match for the NXT Heritage Cup between the champion Noam Dar and Dragon Lee, Legend alongside Jackson interfered in favor of Dar, helping him to retain the Heritage Cup in the process.
 Dar would introduce the group of himself, Legend, Jackson and Oro Mensah as The Meta-Four.
 On the February 20, 2024, episode of NXT, Legend faced Lyra Valkyria for the NXT Women's Championship in an open challenge.
 However, Legend failed to defeat Valkyria for the title.
 At NXT Battleground, she participated in a six-women ladder match to crown the first NXT Women's North American Championship, but failed to win the championship.
 At Week 1 of NXT: The Great American Bash on July 30, Jackson and Legend failed to defeat The Unholy Union (Alba Fyre and Isla Dawn) for the WWE Women's Tag Team Championship; prior to their match, Legend and the rest of The Meta-Four turned face when stablemate Oro Mensah began feuding with Ethan Page, who attacked him and Noam Dar backstage back in May.

 On the October 11 episode of SmackDown, Legend and Jackson made their main roster debut where they unsuccessfully challenged WWE Women's Tag Team Champions Bianca Belair and Jade Cargill for the title.
 On the October 18 episode of SmackDown, Legend defeated Piper Niven to win her debut singles match on the main roster.
 On the October 22 episode of NXT, Legend and Jackson fought Sky and Sane to a no contest after interference from Niven and Chelsea Green.
 On the following episode of SmackDown, the three brands' general managers announced that Belair and Cargill will defend their titles against Legend and Jackson, Sky and Sane, and Green and Niven in a fatal four-way tag team match at Crown Jewel where Belair and Cargill retained their titles.
 On the November 29 tape delay episode of SmackDown, Legend replaced Cargill in the preliminary round of the tournament to crown the inaugural Women's United States Championship, where she lost to Michin in a triple threat match also involving Niven.
 At Royal Rumble on February 1, 2025, Legend participated in her first Royal Rumble match as entrant #9, lasting 17 minutes before being eliminated by Chelsea Green, and scoring no eliminations.
-On the April 29 episode of NXT, Meta-Four would meet in a backstage segment in which they announced their mutual agreement to disband, sighting personal singles ventures.
+On the April 29 episode of NXT, Meta-Four would meet in a backstage segment in which they announced their mutual agreement to disband, citing personal singles ventures.